Tag Archives: BusinessBackup

 Post Syndicated from original https://www.backblaze.com/blog/complete-guide-ransomware/

-This post was originally published during April of 2019 and updated in July of 2022 and July of 2023.
+This post has been updated since it was originally published.
 Unfortunately, ransomware continues to proliferate.
 We’ve updated the post to reflect the current state of ransomware and to help individuals and businesses protect their data.

 This post is a part of our ongoing coverage of ransomware.
 Take a look at our other posts for more information on how businesses can defend themselves against a ransomware attack, and more.